 Okay, you might think I’m crazy for saying this, but I like spiders.
 Stick with me here.
 Yes, I rescue them from bathtubs and let them build their webs in the corners of our home’s exterior.
-I point their fabulous webs out to my daughter.
+I point their fabulous webs out to my children.
 Why?
-Well, because they are ecologically important, beautiful and build amazing structures.
+Well, because they are ecologically important, they’re beautiful, and they build amazing structures.

-You might not be a big spider fan, but it’s still a good idea to teach your kids the importance of the not-so-spooky spider.
+You might not be a big fan of spiders, but it’s still a good idea to teach your kids the importance of the not-so-spooky spider.
 At the very least, if you teach your kids to love them, then they can rescue YOU next time one takes up residence in the bathtub!

 Learning to Love Spiders

-As it was an older book even when I was a kid, I was surprised and excited to see that you can still purchase Be Nice to Spiders here.
+As it was an older book even when I was a kid, I was surprised and excited to see that you can click here to find Be Nice to Spiders for purchase.
 It’s an oldie but goodie.
 I’m excited for my family to read it too!

 Spider Science Investigations